Save Patient Access to Vein Care

 Since the release of the CMS proposed Part B rule for 2022, the leadership and staff at AVLS have been hard at work understanding the impact on our field and developing a strategy to provide patient access and fair reimbursement while avoiding expected payment reductions over the next few years should this proposal go into effect.
 One thing that is very clear is that this is an advocacy challenge that will be fought on multiple fronts and that will require every member of the AVLS to become engaged at one level or another.

-As of this communication, there are 3 major efforts underway:
+As of this communication, there are three major efforts underway:

 For the AVLS to make our case, we need to quickly fund the data research to support our arguments and to fund the legislative expertise needed to navigate Capitol Hill.

-The first stage of our defense is to provide a direct response on behalf of our membership and the field in general to the Centers for Medicare Services (CMS).
-Our team is developing the argumentation to support the position that the 2022 Part B Proposed Rule should not be implemented as written because of the significant impact it will make on patient access to office-based specialty vein care.
+The first stage of our defense was to provide a direct response on behalf of our membership and the field in general to the Centers for Medicare Services (CMS).
+Our team developed a strategy to support the position that the 2022 Part B Proposed Rule should not be implemented as written because of the significant impact it will make on patient access to office-based specialty vein care.
 To support this argument, the AVLS is investing in two key pieces of economic research:

 Additionally, we need every member to engage with their local legislators to educate them on the impact of the Proposed Rule and request their support in protecting the future of office-based specialty care.
 Please join our efforts by: